 Pterygium Surgery

 If you spend a lot of time in the sun without proper eye protection from the sun’s harmful ultraviolet rays, you could develop a pterygium — an uncomfortable eye growth that can lead to vision problems.
-At Des Peres Eye Center in St. Louis and Arnold, Missouri, the experienced ophthalmologists diagnose and treat patients who have pterygia.
+At Des Peres Eye Center, the experienced ophthalmologists diagnose and treat patients who have pterygia.
 Eric Chiu, MD, is a skilled eye surgeon who performs pterygium surgery if your condition requires advanced treatment.
 If your eye feels irritated and itchy, schedule an eye exam by phone for expert diagnosis and treatment.

 Pterygium Surgery Q & A